Cagnoro1/Digital-Warehouse-Organization/README.md

 ### Data Sources
-Dataset was created using MySQL.
+The dataset was created using MySQL.

 ### Tools
 - Microsoft Excel - Data cleaning, Data Analysis